Independent & Family Owned

 Giardia

-Giardia are also single-celled parasites that dogs can get from the soil or from the stool of another, infected dog.
+Giardia are also single-celled parasites that dogs can get from the soil or the stool of another, infected dog.
 Like coccidia, they sometimes cause diarrhea but can often show no symptoms at all.
 Dogs who are asymptomatic for this parasite are often not treated, as treatment is sometimes unsuccessful and dogs can become re-infected.
 People and cats do not get giardia from dogs.

 Tapeworms

 Tapeworms are found in the small intestines of dogs and cats.
 Cats and dogs become infected when they eat fleas, rodents or rabbits carrying an immature form of the worm, and animals with fleas can have recurring infections.
-Tapeworms may pass out of the anus intermittently, and can be seen by a pet owner.
+Tapeworms may pass out of the anus intermittently and can be seen by a pet owner.
 They look like grains of rice or white chains.
 Dogs and cats cannot directly pass tapeworms to each other.
-Monthly heartworm pills do not protect against tapeworms, so we treat with another medication.
+Monthly heartworm pills do not protect against tapeworms, so we treat them with another medication.
 People (usually children) can also get tapeworms by accidentally eating fleas.